Loikop people: Associated terms

 It has been suggested that the term Wakuafi was a Swahili term first used to represent all Iloikop peoples, and later narrowed to represent only the non-Maasai Iloikop.
 It is believed that the word Humba (or Lumbwa) was, likewise, a Bantu word used by the Bantu peoples of the interior to refer to Iloikop pastoralists.

 Later writers noted other names used to refer to the same group of people.
 The Turkana, with whom the northern regions had significant interaction, referred to them as Kor.
 The present-day Samburu refer to themselves as Lokop (or Loikop), and the Turkana call the present-day Samburu Kor.

 Meru tradition notes a people known as the Mu-Oko, Mwoko and Muoko/Ma-Uoko (paired variants found in one section).
 According to Imenti tradition, the Mwoko of that region were also known as Ikara (or Agira); in most other regions, the Ukara (in its variations) and the Muoko (in its variations) are seen as separate.

+Archaeological attestation

+The ethnographic term/people group 'Loikop', closely parallels the Eastern Nilotic linguistic category.
+Taken in this context, the earliest archaeological attestation of this people group is the Turkwel tradition of western Turkana and north-eastern Uganda.

+Ceramics characterized by decorative horizontal incisions in Jebel Kathangor in South Sudan have been tentatively linked to the Turkwel tradition.
+This has been dated to c.AD 450-1100 and explicitly linked to the spread of early Eastern Nilotic speakers, though this interpretation is treated with caution due to differences in the respective assemblages.